sepsis-omics/tutorials/docs/dna/denovo/pacbio.md

 - mGVL
 - Galaxy

-- FIXME: add screenshots

 ## Start
 - Open your GVL dashboard.

 - Go to Admin.
 There is a list of packages.
 Find SMRT Analysis.
 On the right, click on "Install".
-(Note: you will need 16 cores in your GVL).
+(Note: you will need 16 cores in your GVL: FIXME: so will people be able to do this?
+Is this the plan?).

 - You should see SMRT Portal as one of the instance services on your GVL dashboard.

 - Open up the SMRT portal web link (to the right) and register/log on.

 ## Input data

-- Sepsis Data: e.g. https://downloads-qcif.bioplatforms.com/bpa/sepsis/pacbio/
+- Choose your data.
+(FIXME: e.g. on GenomeSpace?)

 - Get the data you want to use onto your mGVL.
-(FIXME: explain how?/ direct how to find some pacbio data for this tutorial)
+(FIXME: explain how?)

 - In the SMRT Portal, go to **Design Job**, the top left tab.